archivy/archivy-docker/README.md

 ### Via Docker-Compose (Recommended)

 1) Download `docker-compose.yml` into the folder you want to use for Archivy (something like `~/docker/archivy`).
 Edit the compose file as needed for your network.

 2) In the folder from which you will start docker-compose, create a directory for persistent storage of your notes: `mkdir ./archivy_data`.

+Note: If your user ID is anything other than 1000 (you can check with the `id` command), you will need to change the owner of the directory to the 1000 UID and 1000 GID: `chown -R 1000:1000 ./archivy_data`.
 Both the Elasticsearch and Archivy containers also need persistent configuration volumes, but this is handled by docker-managed volumes by default.

 Note: If you want to use a direct host filesystem mount for the Archivy config files, you will need to copy the `config.yml` from this directory into that directory before bringing the stack up.

 3) Start the docker-compose stack with: `docker-compose up -d`.

 ### Via Docker Run (Not Recommended)